vectara/vectara-docs/www/docs/api-reference/jobs-apis/list-jobs.md

 ## List Jobs Request and Response

 To get details about a specific job, send a GET request to `/v2/jobs`.
 You can specify optional query parameters to filter the results.

 * `corpus_key` - Filter jobs by the associated corpus keys.
 * `after` - Retrieve jobs created after a specific date and time.
 * `state` - Filter jobs by status: queued, started, completed.
-The
 * `limit` - Provides the maximum number of jobs to return in a single request, with a default value of `10` and a maximum value of `100`.